 - Cervical dilation (opening of the cervix)

 Preterm birth is the greatest problem associated with preterm labor.
-Although most babies are born after 37 weeks, those born preterm are at increased risks for many complications.
+Although most babies are born after 37 weeks, those born preterm are at increased risk for many complications.

 Premature babies are born before their bodies and organ systems have completely matured.
 These babies are often small, with low birth weight (less than 5.5 pounds), and they may need help breathing, eating, fighting infection and staying warm.
 Very premature babies, those born before 28 weeks, are especially vulnerable.
-Many of their organs may not be ready for life outside the uterus, which is why our MFM specialists and NICU team will dedicate around-the-clock care to your child.
+Many of their organs may not be ready for life outside the uterus, which is why our maternal fetal medicine specialists and NICU team are here with around-the-clock care for your child.